 - Lightly salt & pepper the chuck roast an prep all of your remaining ingredients.

 - Heat the skillet to medium heat and add 2 tablespoons of oil to prevent sticking.
 Sear the sides of the meat for 1-2 minutes, until browned but not burned.
-NOTE: If you have an Instant Pot with the saute feature, you can brown the meat and cook the onion, jalapeno, & garlic in the same pot.
-Be sure to remove all the browning as you saute to prevent a burn notice on the pot as it pressure cooks.
-In my experience this a fantastic time saver, but those burn notices can happen!
+NOTE: If you have an Instant Pot with the sauté feature, see the instructions below for slow cooking AND pressure cooking instructions.

-- Remove the roast from the skillet and place it in the pot of the slow cooker or Instant Pot.
+- Remove the roast from the skillet and place it in the pot of the slow cooker.

-- In the same skillet, add 2 tablespoons of butter and saute the onion, jalapeno, and garlic for 2-3 minutes or until softened.
-Adjust the heat as needed, and loosen any of the browned goodness from the skillet.
+- In the same skillet, add 2 tablespoons of butter and sauté the onion, jalapeno, and garlic for 2-3 minutes or until softened.
+Adjust the heat as needed, and loosen any of the browned bits from the skillet.

 - Set to slow cook for 6-8 hours on HIGH or pressure cook for 60 minutes and natural release for 20.